Andres9890/iagitbetter/README.md

 ## Release Information

-When releases are archived, they can be found in the `{repo-owner}-{repo}_releases/` directory of the archive, Each release includes:
+When releases are archived, they can be found in the `{owner}-{repo}_releases/` directory of the archive, Each release includes:

 - `{version}.info.json` - Complete release metadata
 - `{version}-source.zip` - Source code archive
 - `{version}-source.tar.gz` - Source code tarball
-- Asset files
+- binaries

 ## Key Improvements over iagitup

-- Works with any git provider
+- Works with any git provider (public and self-hosted)
+- Self-hosted git instance support with authentication
 - Uploads the entire repository file structure
+- Preserves provider directories (`.github/`, `.gitlab/`, `.gitea/`)
 - Can archive all branches of a repository
-- Automatically fetches repository information
+- Automatically fetches repository information from APIs
+- Downloads user/organization avatars
-- Uses first commit date
+- Uses first commit date for historical accuracy
-- Leverages git provider APIs for metadata
+- Leverages git provider APIs for comprehensive metadata

 ## Requirements